 Every parent wants to make sure that they are as healthy as possible, and one of the best ways to ensure that is by following proper, pregnancy-specific nutrition guidelines.
-Even those folks who eat a tremendously well-balanced diet need some supplementation of vitamins and minerals, so all pregnant people are strongly encouraged to take a daily prenatal vitamin that contains a variety of critical nutrients.
+Even those who eat a tremendously well-balanced diet need some supplementation of vitamins and minerals, so all pregnant people are strongly encouraged to take a daily prenatal vitamin, which contains a variety of critical nutrients.
 Here’s a general idea of what to look for:

 Folic acid

-This synthetic form of folate, is found naturally in foods like beans, nuts, and spinach.
+This synthetic form of folate is found naturally in foods like beans, nuts, and spinach.
 The American College of Obstetricians and Gynecologists (ACOG) recommends that all pregnant women get 600 micrograms (mcg) of folic acid each day.
-But because it can be hard to get that much folate just from food alone, ACOG also recommends that pregnant women take a daily prenatal vitamin with at least 400 mcg of folic acid (4 mg for those who are high-risk for neural tube defects), which helps cell and neural tube development.
+Since it can be hard to get that much folate just from food alone, ACOG also recommends that pregnant women take a daily prenatal vitamin with at least 400 mcg of folic acid (or 4 mg for those who are high-risk for neural tube defects), to help cell and neural tube development.
 Most prenatal vitamins, however, may have closer to 800 mcg.
 Although you can buy prenatal vitamins that contain “folate,” folic acid is the only supplement that has been researched and shown to reduce the incidence of neural tube defects.

 Iron